bhargavgolla/jquery-expression-builder/README.md

 The Expression Builder uses bootstrap 3 for styling, underscore.js as a javascipt utility library, and select2 for the sub-expression selector.

+Note: The version of Select2.js included in this project was modified slightly to ensure the dropdown always opens downwards as to not hide the expression input.

 ## Documentation

 The best way to learn about the expression builder is to view the [Well-Commented Source](./src/expressionBuilder.js) or the [Demo](http://jonmbake.github.io/jquery-expression-builder/demo.html).

 The basic idea of the Expression Builder is to use the type system of the language to build an expression in a more structured way.
 This is done by recursively chosing a sub-expressions until the expression is complete.
-Sub-expressions available for selection are filtered by return type given the expected type of the element under selection, which prevents invalid expressions from being constructed.
+Sub-expressions available for selection are filtered by return type given the expected type of the element under selection.
+This is a great way to prevent invalid expressions from being created.

 For instance, if you wanted to construct the expression '4 + 5', if you first select the sub-expression '+', you know that both the left and right componenets must be sub-expressions that evaluate to a NUMBER (assuming '+' is not overloaded).
 When chosing the left or right component, the sub-expression list can be filtered to allow the selection of only sub-expressions that evaluate to a NUMBER, which includes Number Literals.